 Now that I have established the standing of the two ecommerce platforms, I can now draw a fair comparison.
 But before that, it is important to understand that there are various similarities between Shopify and Magento that make the two ecommerce solution providers (almost) equally attractive to merchants around the globe.

 Magento VS Shopify – The Common Ground

-Setting aside the fundamental differences for now, here are the comparison points upon which I could compare Magento and Shopify.
+Setting aside the fundamental differences for now, here are the comparison points upon which I could compare Shopify versus Magento.
 Both platforms offer a wide range of features and functionalities that facilitate smooth sailing for an online store.
 And if you’ve had any experience of working with either, you’ll know that these functions are pretty powerful.

 Similarly, with these robust ecommerce platforms, you have the satisfaction of getting a well-constructed user interface that is both powerful and easy to use.
-Finally, when it comes to scaling your ecommerce store, both Magento and Shopify have the capability to facilitate growth and expansion (although they follow very different paths in this regard).
+Finally, when it comes to scaling your ecommerce store, both Shopify versus Magento have the capability to facilitate growth and expansion (although they follow very different paths in this regard).

 It is safe to say that the design aspects, the capacity of these platforms and their strengths simply go beyond the charts.
 Comparing the two bests makes perfect sense.
 All that’s left now is to decide which of the two would be the best for you!

 Magento VS Shopify – Where They Part Ways